 Are you fascinated by space?
 We have arranged a collaboration with Johns Hopkins University Press to present Fierce Planets, an exhibition of art quilts inspired by the research of Johns Hopkins University Professor Dr. Sabine Stanley.
-The JHU Press is publishing a book about Dr. Stanley’s research in 2023 (What Lies Beneath Our Feet?).
+The JHU Press is publishing a book about Dr. Stanley’s research in 2023 (What's Hidden Inside Planets).

-On August 25 at 1pm EDT (GMT/UTC -4), Dr. Stanley will present her research at an online presentation, followed by a Q&A session.
-This is a fantastic opportunity to learn about planetary magnetic fields, dynamo theory, and planetary interior evolution and to ask questions of the expert.
+Dr. Stanley presented her research at an online presentation, followed by a Q&A session.
+This was a fantastic opportunity to learn about planetary magnetic fields, dynamo theory, and planetary interior evolution and to ask questions of the expert.
+Watch the video

 Earth, from space, looks like a shimmering gem suspended in an inky, infinite expanse.
 But this serene image masks the magnificent and volatile interior forces that make life possible for an estimated 8.7 billion animal and plant species on the surface.
 The placid appearances of our neighboring planets similarly belie their powers—and science fiction-worthy features, including diamond rain and ice-spewing volcanoes.